ntua-unit-of-control-and-informatics/PFAS_PBK_models/README.md

 * `jaqpotr` --> A library containing functions for uploading models on the Jaqpot server.
 Installation instructions can be found in https://www.jaqpot.org/docs/r

 ## References
-* Bernstein, A. S., Kapraun, D. F., & Schlosser, P. M. (2021).
+* Bernstein, A.S., Kapraun, D.F. and Schlosser, P.M.
+(2021).
 A Model Template Approach for Rapid Evaluation and Application of Physiologically Based Pharmacokinetic Models for Use in Human Health Risk Assessments: A Case Study on Per- and Polyfluoroalkyl Substances.
-Toxicological sciences : an official journal of the Society of Toxicology, 182(2), 215–228. https://doi.org/10.1093/toxsci/kfab063
+Toxicological Sciences, 182(2), pp.215–228. doi:https://doi.org/10.1093/toxsci/kfab063.Francesc Fàbrega, Kumar, V., Benfenati, E., Schuhmacher, M., Domingo, J.L. and Nadal, M. (2015).
+Physiologically based pharmacokinetic modeling of perfluoroalkyl substances in the human body.
+97(6), pp.814–827. doi:https://doi.org/10.1080/02772248.2015.1060976.
+* Francesc Fàbrega, Nadal, M., Schuhmacher, M., Domingo, J.L. and Kumar, V. (2016).
+Influence of the uncertainty in the validation of PBPK models: A case-study for PFOS and PFOA.
+77, pp.230–239. doi:https://doi.org/10.1016/j.yrtph.2016.03.009.
+* Kim, S.-J., Choi, E.-J., Choi, G.-W., Lee, Y.-B. and Cho, H.-Y. (2018a).
+Exploring sex differences in human health risk assessment for PFNA and PFDA using a PBPK model.
+Archives of Toxicology, 93(2), pp.311–330. doi:https://doi.org/10.1007/s00204-018-2365-y.
-* Kim, S. J., Shin, H., Lee, Y. B., & Cho, H. Y. (2018).
+* Kim, S.-J., Shin, H., Lee, Y.-B. and Cho, H.-Y. (2018b).
 Sex-specific risk assessment of PFHxS using a physiologically based pharmacokinetic model.
-Archives of toxicology, 92(3), 1113–1131. https://doi.org/10.1007/s00204-017-2116-5
+Archives of Toxicology, 92(3), pp.1113–1131. doi:https://doi.org/10.1007/s00204-017-2116-5.
-* Kim, S. J., Choi, E. J., Choi, G. W., Lee, Y. B., & Cho, H. Y. (2019).
-Exploring sex differences in human health risk assessment for PFNA and PFDA using a PBPK model.
-Archives of toxicology, 93(2), 311–330. https://doi.org/10.1007/s00204-018-2365-y
+* Loccisano, A.E., Campbell, J.L., Andersen, M.E. and Clewell, H.J.
+(2011).
+Evaluation and prediction of pharmacokinetics of PFOA and PFOS in the monkey and human using a PBPK model.
+Regulatory Toxicology and Pharmacology, 59(1), pp.157–175. doi:https://doi.org/10.1016/j.yrtph.2010.12.004.
-* Loccisano, A. E., Campbell, J. L., Jr, Butenhoff, J. L., Andersen, M. E., & Clewell, H. J., 3rd (2012).
+* Loccisano, A.E., Campbell, J.L., Butenhoff, J.L., Andersen, M.E. and Clewell, H.J.
+(2012).
 Comparison and evaluation of pharmacokinetics of PFOA and PFOS in the adult rat using a physiologically based pharmacokinetic model.
-Reproductive toxicology (Elmsford, N.Y.), 33(4), 452–467. https://doi.org/10.1016/j.reprotox.2011.04.006
+33(4), pp.452–467. doi:https://doi.org/10.1016/j.reprotox.2011.04.006.
+* Ng, C.A. and Konrad Hungerbühler (2013).
+Bioconcentration of Perfluorinated Alkyl Acids: How Important Is Specific Binding?
+47(13), pp.7214–7223. doi:https://doi.org/10.1021/es400981a.
+* Vidal, A., Garric, J., Garric, J. and Rémy Beaudouin (2020).
+Temperature effect on perfluorooctane sulfonate toxicokinetics in rainbow trout (Oncorhynchus mykiss): Exploration via a physiologically based toxicokinetic model.
+225, pp.105545–105545. doi:https://doi.org/10.1016/j.aquatox.2020.105545.